Teuthology

 Researching teuthologist, Heather Judkins is a faculty member at University of South Florida (USF).
 This image is from the USF website, specifically her research lab's website.

-Teuthology (from Greek τεῦθος, "cuttlefish, squid", and -λογία, -logia) is the study of cephalopods, which are members of the class Cephalopoda in the phylum Mollusca.
+Teuthology, from Ancient Greek τευθίς (teuthís), meaning "squid", and λόγος (lógos), meaning "study", is the study of cephalopods, which are members of the class Cephalopoda in the phylum Mollusca.
 Some common examples of cephalopods are octopus, squid, and cuttlefish.
 Teuthology is a large area of study that covers cephalopod life cycles, reproduction, evolution, anatomy, and taxonomy.

 Teuthology is a specific branch of malacology, the study of molluscs.
 A teuthologist is a scientist who studies teuthology.

-Research Highlights

-2023

-The publication of the English translation of Albin O Ebersbach's thesis on the detailed descriptions of cirrate octopods marks an expansion of access to important taxonomical identifying information in teuthology.

-The third paper in the series led by Tristian Joseph Verhoeff revisiting cirrate octopods is published.

-2022

-Several papers describing new species of cephalopods were published this year.
-Two of the papers were the beginning of the series led by Tristian Joseph Verhoeff describing new cirrate octopods discovered around Australia and New Zealand.
-The third paper describes two new Sepiolina species also discovered in Australian waters.

 Organizations

-The Cephalopod International Advisory Council (CIAC) is a group founded by teuthologists to discuss advancements and growth of cephalopod research.
+One of the main groups existing today to promote the study of Cephalopods is the Cephalopod International Advisory Council (CIAC), a group originally proposed by teuthologist Malcolm Clarke in 1981, and formally created in 1983, to influence the direction of cephalopod research and provide advice on all aspects of their biology, including to inform the management of fisheries.